 Miriam fidgeted on the couch.
 He was right.
 She was being snotty.
 “So, OK, I assume you are going to still work.
 You’re not doing something crazy, I mean, more crazy than… what I mean, you’re not thinking of retiring yet?”

 “I have to work, of course, I…,” he shook his head, trying to keep his cool.
-“I have to keep my base here, I mean, at the headquarters.
+“I have to keep my base here.
 As I said, it’s complicated.”

 “Honest to god, Mimi, what does it matter where we live?
 She doesn’t have to…what’ya care if …Goddammit!”

 “Yes,” Miriam sighed.
-Roger sat back in his chair and stared out the window again.
+Roger sat back in his chair and stared out the window.
 The two of them sat in silence for a minute.

 She continued, “So, what did you mean by things were just going to be different?
 What in the hell does that even mean, Rog, ‘different’?”